adamschoenemann/react-tracking/README.md

 ### Custom `options.dispatch()` for tracking data

 By default, data tracking objects are pushed to `window.dataLayer[]` (see [src/dispatchTrackingEvent.js](src/dispatchTrackingEvent.js)).
 This is a good default if you use Google Tag Manager.
-You can override this by passing in a dispatch function as a second parameter to the tracking decorator `{ dispatch: fn() }` on some top-level component high up in your app (typically some root-level component that wraps your entire app).
+You can override this by passing in a dispatch function as a second parameter to the tracking decorator `{ dispatch: (data, props) => {} }` on some top-level component high up in your app (typically some root-level component that wraps your entire app).

 For example, to push objects to `window.myCustomDataLayer[]` instead, you would decorate your top-level `<App />` component like this: